UKLCC National Survey on Lung Cancer Survival

-Lung cancer is by far the UK’s biggest cancer killer, causing more deaths in males and females than breast and bowel cancer combined.
-Despite this, we know that lung cancer doesn’t get the prioritisation it deserves – receiving less than four per cent of all current UK cancer research funding.
+Lung cancer is by far the UK’s biggest cancer killer1, causing more deaths in males and females than breast and bowel cancer combined2.
+Despite this, we know that lung cancer doesn’t get the prioritisation it deserves – receiving less than four per cent of all current UK cancer research funding3.

-With the UK in some instances still lagging behind our European counterparts in survival rates, we know that more can, and should be done to improve survival for those diagnosed with lung cancer – 1300 deaths from lung cancer alone could be avoided each year if the UK survival rates matched the European average.
+With the UK in some instances still lagging behind our European counterparts in survival rates4, we know that more can, and should be done to improve survival for those diagnosed with lung cancer – 1300 deaths from lung cancer alone could be avoided each year if the UK survival rates matched the European average5.

-The UK Lung Cancer Coalition (UKLCC) – the country’s largest multi-interest group in lung cancer – was established in 2005 with the primary goal to address this challenge, specifically to double five year survival rates for lung cancer by 2015 – and we are delighted that estimates now suggest that we have met this goal in England, with improvements also seen in Scotland, Wales and Northern Ireland.
+The UK Lung Cancer Coalition (UKLCC) – the country’s largest multi-interest group in lung cancer – was established in 2005 with the primary goal to address this challenge, specifically to double five year survival rates for lung cancer by 2015 – and we are delighted that estimates now suggest that we have met this goal in England6, with improvements also seen in Scotland7, Wales8 and Northern Ireland9.

 The UKLCC has campaigned tirelessly with health professionals, health organisations, cancer networks, royal colleges, parliamentarians and governments to give people diagnosed with lung cancer new hope for survival.
 Through a variety of activities, including the publication of a number of ground-breaking UK reports – people with lung cancer in the UK are now far more likely to survive five years after being diagnosed with lung cancer than they were ten years ago.
 But we know that we can do better.